 We offer a wide range of sanitizing solutions suitable for various commercial and residential needs.
 We use proprietary products like TEG and HOCL tested and approved as non-toxic by CDC, FDA, and EPA.
-If you are looking for pet-friendly sanitizing solutions, HIRO Systems Hawaii should be your one-stop destination.
+If you are looking for the best commercial non-toxic sanitizer solution, HIRO Systems Hawaii should be your one-stop destination.

 You can reach out to us at (808) 359-2298.
 You can also fill our online contact form to know more about our services.